 Shiva's Headband is formed in Austin in 1967 by Spencer and his wife, Susan, and includes Shawn Siegel, Kenny Parker, Bob Tom Reed, and Jerry Barnett.
-Shiva's becomes the official house band of Vulcan Gas Company (taking that coveted spot from The Conqueroo in 1968).
-Shiva’s and its manager Eddie Wilson help finance the launch of the Vulcan's successor in Austin, Armadillo World Headquarters.
+Shiva's becomes the official house band of The Vulcan Gas Company (taking that coveted spot from The Conqueroo in 1968).
+Shiva’s and its manager Eddie Wilson help finance the launch of The Vulcan's successor in Austin, Armadillo World Headquarters.
 Shiva's performs on an all-star program at the Texas Pop Festival during Labor Day weekend in 1969.
 The band goes on to record an album for Capitol Records, Take Me To The Mountains, which becomes a cult classic of the '60s psychedelic music era.

 Jerry Barnett: drums